diego3g/video-to-reels/README.md

 2. Save a horizontal video inside the `origins` folder;
 3. Change the value of `videoFile` variable inside `convert.mjs`;
 4. Run `zx convert.mjs` in the root folder to start conversion;
 5. Done!
-The output file will be stored as `output.mp4` on root folder;
+The output file will be stored at `/videos` folder;

 ## Features